Get a YA Book Rec Based on Your Favorite Romance Trope!

 Book Rec: Well, That Was Unexpected by Jesse Q. Sutanto

 To ensure that their children find the right kind of romantic partner, Sharlot’s mother and George’s father do what any “good” parent would do: they strike up a conversation online, pretending to be their children.
 When the teens find out about their parents’ actions, they’re horrified.
 Not even a trip to one of the most romantic places on earth could possibly make Sharlot and George fall for each other.
 But as the layers peel back and the person they thought they knew from online is revealed, the truth becomes more complicated.
 As unlikely as it may seem, did their parents manage to find their true match after all?
-Grab your favorite drink and snuggle up with this laugh-out-loud romance novel about fabricated love turning real.
+Snuggle up with this laugh-out-loud romance novel about fabricated love turning real while on vacation.

 Well, That Was Unexpected